VictorManhani/pyfiletransfer/README.md

-# pyfileserver
+# pyfiletransfer
-pyfileserver is my own file server built with python for Linux, Windows, Android and IOS (under development)
+pyfiletransfer is my own file server built with python for Linux, Windows, Android and IOS (under development)